jfcslc801/totallyTrivialTrivia/README/README.md

 - New question is generated.
 ![Screenshot](gameWrongAnswer.png)

-Running out of time:
+Out of time:
-- 5 second warning sound plays.
+- 5 second warning sound plays before time is up.
-When out of time:
 - Right answer and image pops up.
 - Sound plays.
 - New question is generated.